 In UBS’ worst-case scenarios, ABC and CBS are both looking down the barrel of 15 percent revenue declines in ’09, while Fox’s TV business could fall as much as 24 percent.

-Brien also noted that ’09 forecasts will have to be revisited on almost a daily basis, given the volatility of the global economy.
+Brien also noted that ’09 forecasts would have to be revisited on almost a daily basis, given the volatility of the global economy.
 “It’s all moving so fast,” he said.
-“A month ago, I would have said flat spending—now we’re looking at a modest decline.”
+“A month ago, I would have said flat spending — now we’re looking at a modest decline.”